BrentPease1/second-life/content/post/23-09-12-eagle/index.md

 ---
-title: Lost birds can be cash cows - new publication documenting the economic impact of vagrant birds like the steller's sea eagle in North Ameerica - out today!
+title: Lost birds can be cash cows - new publication documenting the economic impact of vagrant birds like the steller's sea eagle in North America - out today!
 date: 2023-09-12
 ---